-YBhg Datin Mariam Prudence Binti Yusof, aged 61, a Malaysian was appointed to the Board on 27 July 2005 as Non-Independent Non-Executive Director.
+YBhg Datin Mariam Prudence Binti Yusof, aged 62, a Malaysian was appointed to the Board on 27 July 2005 as Non-Independent Non-Executive Director.

 She graduated with BA (Honours), University of Malaya in 1974.
 She started her career in the field of human resource and organizational development with multinational companies, namely Motorola (M) Sdn.
 Bhd., Intel (M) Sdn.
 Bhd., Shell Malaysia Sdn.
 Bhd. and Nestle (M) Sdn.
 Bhd.
-In 1984, she entered the field of stockbroking and was the Executive Director of Equity Market of MIDF Amanah Investment Bank Bhd (Formerly known as MIDF Sisma Securities Sdn.
-Bhd.), until her retirement.
+In 1984, she entered the field of stockbroking and was the Executive Director of Equity Market of MIDF Amanah Investment Bank Bhd, until her retirement.